biodiversitydata-se/mol-data/rdocs/ena-metabar.rst

   <br />

 - **Environmental attributes of host-associated samples are ambiguous**.
-As stated above, a spider may in a sense be the environment from which a host-associated sample derives, but as the external environment also may be of interest here, we suggest that you interpret *environment (biome)* and *environment (feature)* the same way as for non-host-associated samples, and use the most specific instance of *organic material (ENVO:01000155)* for the *environment (material)* attribute.
+For instance, a spider may, in some sense, be the environment from which a host-associated sample derives.
+But as the external environment also may be of interest here, we tentatively suggest that you interpret *broad-scale* and *local environmental context* the same way as for non-host-associated samples, and use the most specific instance of *material anatomical entity (UBERON:0000465)* or *plant anatomical entity (PO:0025131)* for the *environmental medium* attribute of host- and plant associated samples, respectively.

 .. |br3| raw:: html